 Fruit is typically ready for harvest in mid- to late June, but in cooler climates a bit of a delay until the beginning of July isn’t unheard of.

 The ‘Bing’ type can be paired with ‘Rainier,’ ‘Montmorency,’ and other early pollinators to produce fruit.

 ‘Rainier’ is among the most popular and best-tasting out there, so you likely won’t be disappointed from the huge yields and juicy taste that this type can produce.

-The fruit ripens in mid-June and can grow in Zones 5-9.
+The fruit ripens in mid-June and can grow in Zones 5 to 9.
 It reaches a maximum of 25 feet in height and is a good choice for medium-sized yards and growing areas.

-It will typically grow to about 20 feet in height and is comfortable growing and producing in Zones 4-7.
+It will typically grow to about 20 feet in height and is comfortable growing and producing in Zones 4 to 7.
 As a bonus, it is also self-fertile.
 If you’ve only got room for one specimen, this could be the one for you!

 Can’t decide between sweet or sour?
 Why not grow both?
-The ‘Carmine Jewel’ is grown on dwarfing rootstock and it does well in Zones 4-7.
+The ‘Carmine Jewel’ is grown on dwarfing rootstock and it does well in Zones 4 to 7.

 This type is a cross between sweet and sour varieties (P. fruticosa x Pr. cerasus) to provide a harvest to satisfy all tastes, with about 20 pounds of fruit produced on average during its peak production!
 It is also self-fertile, so really, what’s not to love?

 I would recommend purchasing a self-fruiting tree like the ‘Carmine Jewel’ or the ‘Montmorency’ if you have a small and contained area to grow in.